mscheltienne/meg-tests/doc/devices/eye-tracker.rst

-        In standalone mode, the eye-tracker can be controlled from the EyeLink PC or through a simple calibration and recording application on the :ref:`stim-pc:Stimulation PC`, such as `eyelink-track`_.
+        In standalone mode, the eye-tracker can be controlled from the EyeLink PC or through a simple calibration and recording application on the :ref:`stimulation PC <stim-pc:Stimulation PC>`, such as `eyelink-track`_.

 Triggers
 --------

-Triggers delivered to the MEG (see the section :ref:`meg-triggers:Triggers from the stimulation PC`) are automatically duplicated and delivered to the eye tracker on the ``DIN`` channel.
+Triggers delivered to the MEG (see the section about :ref:`triggers from the stimulation PC <meg-triggers:Triggers from the stimulation PC>`) are automatically duplicated and delivered to the eye tracker on the ``DIN`` channel.

-Alternatively, triggers can be delivered as a "message" via the ethernet link between the :ref:`stim-pc:Stimulation PC` and the EyeLink PC.
+Alternatively, triggers can be delivered as a "message" via the ethernet link between the :ref:`stimulation PC <stim-pc:Stimulation PC>` and the EyeLink PC.

 .. image:: ../_static/eye-tracker/triggers-light.png
     :width: 600